Sundarban National Park

 Heavy tidal effects, sedimentation, cyclones and the dynamic changing landscape ensures all species practice amazing feats of adaptation to survive in the Sunderbans. ecosystem.

-Tigers of Sunderbans have varied and unusual diet and have been documented eating crabs, fishes and occasionally attacks humans who infiltrate the restricted area for fish, crab and honey collection.
+Tigers of Sunderbans have varied and unusual diets and have been documented eating crabs, fishes.

 Spotted deer are mainly grazers in any other habitat but in Sunderbans they are mainly browsers.
 Like tigers, they have adapted to tolerate water and swim pretty often to go from one island to another.

-Rhesus macaques have adapted to digest mangrove leafs, fruits, flower, seeds.
+Rhesus macaques have adapted to digest mangrove leaves, fruits, flowers and seeds.
 They also eat crabs and fishes.
-Here you will often see Rhesus macaques eating soft and tender part of the salt water grasses.
+Here you will often see Rhesus macaques eating soft and tender parts of the salt water grasses.

 While some Mangrove leaves have glands that excrete salt, some allow the mangrove to conserve its fresh water ability and some can even turn to reduce the surface area of the leaf exposed to the hot sun to reduce water loss.

-• Expertise - Like any other destinations, our team of naturalists will make your experience memorable.
+Expertise - Like any other destination, our team of naturalists will make your experience memorable.

 Daywise Itinerary